 Right now is a great time to go to Russia.
 The American Dollar is very strong and it makes Russia a great value for travelers with USD in their pockets.
 It’s a Top 10 destination for 2016 for this reason.
 Don’t wait, go now!

 The image that you may have of Russia during the Cold War is hard to find these days when you walk the streets of Moscow and St. Petersburg.
 With an oil-rich economy pumping money into the country, Russia’s biggest cities are booming.
-Real estate prices are booming, expensive new restaurants are springing up everywhere and BMWs are replacing Ladas on the streets.
+Real estate prices are rising, expensive new restaurants are springing up everywhere and BMWs are replacing Ladas on the streets.

-The situation isn’t that rosy in the more rural communities and smaller cities where a more traditional way of life still exists.
+- The situation isn’t that rosy in the more rural communities and smaller cities where a more traditional way of life still exists.

-- Once you get to know Russia and once you get to know its people on a personal level you will be treated like an honored guest.
+- Once you get to know Russia and once you get to know its people on a personal level, you will be treated like an honored guest.
 The cities might be changing but the hospitality has not.

-St. Petersburg is actually far nicer than Moscow since more of its original architecture is in tact in what used to be the Russian capital.
+- St. Petersburg is actually far nicer than Moscow since more of its original architecture is in tact in what used to be the Russian capital.
 The Hermitage Museum is the most famous sight, but the city is loaded with historic churches and monuments as well.

 For St. Petersburg you can book a flight into Pulkovo Airport (code: LED), which has flights from within Russia and other spots in Europe as well.